PHP Server SDK

 $this->statsig = new StatsigServer("server-sdk-key", $options);

-🔥 Warning - You need to schedule a cron job 🔥
+🔥 Warning - You need to schedule a job 🔥

 V3.0+

-If you do not configure a cron job, SDK does not fire a network request to fetch the latest config value anymore, instead, config values fetched earlier will be used.
+If you do not configure a job to update the config values, SDK does not fire a network request to fetch the latest config value anymore, instead, config values fetched earlier will be used.

 See Cron Jobs